 Before you connect to the public Wi-Fi, make sure that the sharing settings on your devices are turned off.
-Keeping these settings, ON lead to a data theft.
+Keeping these settings, ON leads to data theft.

 6] Personal Hotspot

-While this is an expensive option but it is the best one indeed for the business travelers, who need to be online every time.
+While this is an expensive option but it is the best one indeed for business travelers, who need to be online every time.
 A private/personal hotspot comes in both prepaid and postpaid plans.
-Personal hotspot protects your online activity and encrypts all your details.
+A personal hotspot protects your online activity and encrypts all your details.
 All your online activities, including the money transactions, are secured.

 Tips for International Travelers to protect Digital Security